duetosymmetry/pcgm34-web-site/index.md

 welcome.
 We would like this meeting to serve as a communication medium among all branches of gravitational physics.
 Because this is a regional meeting, many participants will be from the Western United States, but all are welcome.

+The meeting is free to attend (no registration fee).
+Unfortunately, we are not able to provide financial assistant to speakers and participants.
 A prize (sponsored by the APS [Division of Gravitational Physics](https://dgrav.org/)) will be awarded for the best student talk.

 ## Important dates